Biden asks Hamas to accept ceasefire during Ramadan – 2024-03-10 12:51:35

 Palestinian women sew diapers in a workshop, Rafah, southern Gaza Strip, on February 20, 2024.
 (AFP/Mohammed Abed)

 PRESIDENT of the United States (US) Joe Biden asked Hamas to accept a ceasefire agreement in Gaza ahead of the holy month of Ramadan.
-But the Palestinian militant group Hamas warned that talks on a ceasefire and hostage release could not continue indefinitely.
+But the Palestinian militant group Hamas warned that talks on a ceasefire and hostage release might not continue indefinitely.

 Hamas and United States envoys have met with Qatari and Egyptian mediators in Cairo to negotiate a six-week ceasefire, an exchange of dozens of remaining hostages for hundreds of Palestinian prisoners, and the flow of aid to Gaza.
 Egypt’s Al-Qahera News, which is close to the country’s intelligence agency, said talks would continue for the fourth consecutive day on Wednesday (6/3).

 “Right now this is in the hands of Hamas,” the US president told reporters from Maryland.
 “There must be a ceasefire because of Ramadan.
-If we face this situation continuing until Ramadan, Israel and Jerusalem could become very, very dangerous,” he said.
+If we face this situation continuing until Ramadan, Israel and Jerusalem might become very, very dangerous,” he said.

 Also read: US vs Houthi heats up, Iranian warship enters Red Sea